Skip to main content

 What current guidance says about safety

 The Menopause Society's position has been consistent for several years: low-dose vaginal estrogen is generally considered safe and effective for symptomatic women, including many for whom systemic hormone therapy is not appropriate, because systemic absorption is minimal at standard doses.
-The FDA's 2026 labelling update specifically reflected the distinction between systemic and low-dose local vaginal estrogen, removing several of the boxed-warning statements that had been carried across to local products on a class basis.
+The FDA's 2026 labeling update specifically reflected the distinction between systemic and low-dose local vaginal estrogen, removing several of the boxed-warning statements that had been carried across to local products on a class basis.
 As with any prescription medication, your clinician will weigh your individual history.

 Where to get it prescribed online